backdrop-contrib/style_settings/README.txt

 - Stores the variable as a hex value or color name that is valid in CSS files.

 ##### Slider (HTML5 range input) #####
 '#type' => 'style_settings_slider',
 - Exposes a slider widget (a range) in HTML5 capable browsers (all but <= IE9).
 - Shows the numeric value that corresponds with the handle position.
 - Validation just by providing a min/max and step value.
 - Adds a unit if valid.
 Input: '1', field_suffix: 'em' => stored variable: '1em'
 - Preset to be used for opacity (min:0, max:1, step:0.01) but can be overriden.

+##### A selectable measurement unit (e.g. px, em, %) #####
+To have a select widget after a number field :
+- Put both in a fieldset with the class 'container-inline'.
+- Make sure the number field has NO '#field_suffix'.
+- The unit '#type' => 'select' should be '#required' => TRUE.
+- In the form submit handler concatenate the value and unit vars in one new var.

 #### More info ####